Tulips growing in front of the UW-Madison logo

 Study Data Science

-Data Science is the fastest growing major at UW-Madison.
+Data Science is one of the fastest growing majors at UW-Madison.
 Whether you are interested in a data science career, course, or workshop, opportunities abound here!
 Learn about undergraduate majors, graduate programs, the data science certificate, workshops, and internships and careers.

 Students outdoors showing Wisconsin pride